MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/commanding-designer-use-custom-pages-as-dialogs.md

 - Optionally [trigger a cloud flow from the custom page](../../maker/canvas-apps/using-logic-flows.md)

 ## Create a command

-First you'll need to determin the table and command bar location to place the command.
+First, you'll need to determine the table and command bar location to place the command.

-1. Using the new app designer, add the desired table to your model-driven app.
+1. Open the app designer, and then add the desired table to your model-driven app.
+More information: [Create a model-driven app that has an account table page](create-a-model-driven-app.md)
 1. Publish the app.
 1. Select the desired table from the **Pages** area in the app designer.
 1. Select **...** (ellipsis), and then select **Edit command bar (preview)**.
     > [!div class="mx-imgBorder"]
     > ![App Designer entry point](media/commanddesigner-app-designer-entry-point.png "App Designer entry point")